confluentinc/schema-registry/docs/intro.rst

 If you installed Debian or RPM packages, you can simply run ``schema-registry-start`` as it will be on your ``PATH``.
 The ``schema-registry.properties`` file contains :ref:`configuration settings<schemaregistry_config>`.
-The default configuration included with the Schema Registry and should be modified for a production deployment.
+The default configuration included with the Schema Registry includes convenient defaults for a local testing setup and should be modified for a production deployment.
 By default the server starts bound to port 8081, expects Zookeeper to be available at ``localhost:2181``, and a Kafka broker at ``localhost:9092``.